 Most people I mention this too are unfamiliar with it.

-Perhaps it is useful even when you are not aware of using it.
+Perhaps the faculty is useful even when you are not aware of using it; you often plan ahead and select a path.

 That may bear on when it evolved; after language and culture.

-This is analogous to the computer’s interrupt facility.
+This is analogous to the computer’s interrupt facility with analogous utility.

 This is about other aspects of switching one’s attention.